slerman12/UnifiedML/README.md

 [comment]: <> (When in doubt, go with ```Agent=Agents.AC2Agent```.
 It's pretty much the best of all worlds.)

-As of now, all agents are *visual*, that is, they observe pixel-based inputs.

 **Experimental**: If you'd like to discretize a continuous domain, pass in ```discrete=true``` and specify the number of discrete bins per action dimension via ```num_actions=```.
 If you'd like to continuous-ize a discrete domain, pass in ```discrete=false```.

 Basic RL features are configurable: